-These are five year courses combining the strengths and flexibility of each single degree program.
-It is expected that these combined courses will appeal to students wanting, in particular, a strong, focused and highly regarded business course that is complemented by a humanities discipline - chosen out of personal interest or with a particular career objective in mind.
+These are five year programs combining the strengths and flexibility of each single degree program.
+It is expected that these combined degree programs will appeal to students wanting, in particular, a strong, focused and highly regarded business program that is complemented by a humanities discipline - chosen out of personal interest or with a particular career objective in mind.